DebyO2/PlayBoi/README.md

 the required lobraries in requirements.txt

 # Why does this exists
-Cuz it's on of my big projects in python in quite a while
+Cuz it's one of my big projects in python in quite a while